WordPress Cover Block Less Height on Mobile

 add_filter( 'wp_img_tag_add_srcset_and_sizes_attr', 'gb_gh_prevent_responsive_images_on_cover_block', 10, 4 );

-If you have any problems with the above PHP code, I suggest you copy and paste it directly from the GitHub thread linked to above.
+If you encounter any issues with the PHP code above, I recommend copying and pasting it directly from the GitHub thread linked above.

-Have you been affected by any of the issues above and did the the fix solve the issue?
+Have you been affected by any of the issues above, and did the fix solve the problem?
 I’d love to see your comments below.

 Comments are welcome and moderated.